Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: Introduction

 In recent years SAT solvers have been used to solve or make progress on mathematical conjectures which have otherwise resisted solution from some of the world's best mathematicians.
 Some prominent problems which fit into this trend include the Erd\H{o}s discrepancy conjecture, which was open for 80 years and had a special case solved by~\cite{DBLP:conf/sat/KonevL14}; the Ruskey--Savage conjecture, which has been open for 25 years and had a special case solved by~\cite{DBLP:conf/cade/ZulkoskiGC15}; the Boolean Pythagorean triples problem, which was open for 30 years and solved by~\cite{heule2016solving}; and the determination of the fifth Schur number, which was open for 100 years and solved by~\cite{DBLP:journals/corr/abs-1711-08076}.
 Although these are problems which arise in completely separate fields and have no obvious connection to propositional satisfiability checking, nevertheless SAT solvers were found to be extremely effective at pushing the state-of-the-art and sometimes absolutely crucial in the problem's ultimate solution.

 In this paper we apply a SAT solver to the Williamson conjecture from combinatorial design theory.
 Our work is similar in spirit to the aforementioned works but we would like to highlight two main differences.
-Firstly, we employ a programmatic SAT solver (as introduced by~\cite{DBLP:conf/sat/GaneshOSDRS12}) which is able to learn conflict clauses through a piece of code specifically tailored to the problem domain.
+Firstly, we employ an approach inspired by SMT (SAT modulo theories) solvers and use a SAT solver that is able to learn conflict clauses through a piece of code specifically tailored to the problem domain.
 This code encodes domain-specific knowledge that an off-the-shelf SAT solver would otherwise not be able to exploit.
 This framework is not limited to any specific domain; any external library or function can be used as long as it is callable by the SAT solver.
 As we will see in Section~\ref{sec:sat+cas}, the clauses that are learned in this fashion can enormously cut down the search space as well as the solver's runtime.

 Secondly, similar in style to~\citep{DBLP:conf/cade/ZulkoskiGC15} we incorporate functionality from computer algebra systems to increase the efficiency of the search in what we call the ``SAT+CAS'' paradigm.
 This approach of combining computer algebra systems with SAT or SMT solvers was also independently proposed at the conference ISSAC by~\cite{DBLP:conf/issac/Abraham15}.
 More recently, it has been argued by the SC$^2$ project~\citep{sc2} that the fields of satisfiability checking and symbolic computation are complementary and combining the tools of both fields (i.e., SAT solvers and computer algebra systems) in the right way can solve problems more efficiently than could be done by applying the tools of either field in isolation, and our work provides evidence for this view.